The puzzle conjecture for the cohomology of two-step flag manifolds: Introduction

 \section{Introduction}

 At the end of the last millennium, Knutson gave an elegant conjecture for the Schubert structure constants of the cohomology ring of any partial flag variety $\SL(n)/P$ of type A \cite{knutson:conjectural}.
 The conjecture states that each Schubert structure constant in $H^*(\SL(n)/P; \Z)$ is equal to the number of triangular puzzles with specified border labels that can be created using a list of puzzle pieces.
 The special case for Grassmannians was established in \cite{knutson.tao.woodward:honeycomb, knutson.tao:puzzles}.
 Unfortunately, Knutson quickly discovered counterexamples to his general conjecture.
 Buch, Kresch, and Tamvakis later proved that the Gromov-Witten invariants defining the small quantum cohomology ring of a Grassmann variety are equal to Schubert structure constants on two-step flag varieties, and it was suggested that Knutson's conjecture might be true in this important special case \cite{buch.kresch.tamvakis:gromov-witten}.
-This was supported by computer verification that the conjecture is correct for all two-step varieties $\Fl(a,b;n)$ with $n \leq 16$.
+This was supported by verifying with the help of a computer that the conjecture is correct for all two-step varieties $\Fl(a,b;n)$ with $n \leq 16$.
 The purpose of the present paper is to give a proof of Knutson's conjecture for arbitrary two-step flag varieties.
 As a consequence, we obtain a {\em quantum Littlewood-Richardson rule}: a puzzle formula for the three point, genus zero Gromov-Witten invariants on any Grassmannian of type A, see section~\ref{sec:qlrrule}.

 After Knutson formulated his general conjecture and the work~\cite{buch.kresch.tamvakis:gromov-witten} appeared, a different positive formula for the Schubert structure constants on two-step flag varieties was proved by Coskun \cite{coskun:littlewood-richardson}.
 This rule expresses the structure constants as the number of certain chains of diagrams called {\em mondrian tableaux}, which correspond to the components of a degeneration of an intersection of Schubert varieties.
-Although it is well adapted to the geometry, the precise statement of Coskun's rule is very complicated.
+Although it is well adapted to the geometry, Coskun's rule does not address the validity of Knutson's conjecture for two-step flag varieties.

 Recent work of Knutson and Purbhoo \cite{knutson.purbhoo:product} shows that the Belkale-Kumar coefficients \cite{belkale.kumar:eigenvalue} for $\SL(n)/P$ are computed by a special case of Knutson's original puzzle conjecture.
 This special case uses only a subset of the puzzle pieces, and it is not limited to 2-step flag varieties.
 On the other hand, the set of Belkale-Kumar coefficients is a proper subset of the structure constants of the cohomology ring of any flag variety other than a Grassmannian.